I thought it wasn’t possible to make crispy tofu without baking it for at least 30-40 minutes. But, I was wrong.

 Step 4: Finish baking in the oven for about 15 minutes or until crispy and golden brown.
 Mmmm, yes, please.

-Now what?
+Now what to do with crispy tofu?
 Add it to salads, curries, stir-fries and more!
 While seasoned well on the outside it will still benefit from a hearty sauce, like my stir-fry glaze, Almond Butter Tofu Glaze, or a NEW green curry sauce coming soon!

 If you try this new-and-improved method, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram.
 Cheers, friends!